Brobz/nuca_script/README.md

 An object-oriented, strongly-typed, syntactically *"C-esque"* and semantically *"pythonesque"* string manipulation and file I/O centered language that uses python and PLY to compile down to a C++ virtual machine, generating an executable output of the program without the need for an intermediate object code file.

-Developed in about 10 weeks as the final project of the Compiler Design class at ITESM.
+Version 1.0 developed in about 10 weeks as the final project of the Compiler Design class at ITESM.

+**Current Version: 1.0**

 ## List of Dependencies